netuno-org/doc/docs/library/app-structure/folders-overview.md

 &nbsp;<span>└─ ./...</span>
 </pre>

-> The 'apps' folder contains all the applications available on Netuno.
+> The `apps` folder contains all the applications available on Netuno.

-Initially, this folder already contains the 'demo' application, which, as the name suggests, is a demonstration of Netuno's features.
+Initially, this folder already contains the `demo` application, which, as the name suggests, is a demonstration of Netuno's features.

 When a new application is created, a new folder is added containing the same hierarchy of subfolders, as shown above.